-- 1. What can impact our organisation achieving its strategic objectives? - 2.
+- 1. What can go wrong on the path to our organization achieving its strategic objectives? - 2.
 What do we have in place to stop something going wrong? - 3.
 How effective are those controls? - 4.
 How will we know something has gone wrong? - 5.
 Who needs to know something has gone wrong? - 6.
 What more should we be doing?

-Exploring answers to these questions is a good test of the effectiveness of an organisation's risk management strategy.
+Exploring answers to these questions is a good test of the effectiveness of an organization's risk management strategy.

-8 signs that you need a better approach to risk management A guide for Airports
+Eight red flags that indicate you need a better risk management approach

-Some organisations treat risk management as a "tick the box it's done" exercise.
-This falls well short of an effective risk management programme.
-This short sighted approach deprives organisations from getting real value from their risk management programmes.
-Here are 8 signs that indicate your risk management approach could be improved:
+Some organizations treat risk management as a "tick the box it's done" exercise.
+This falls well short of an effective risk management approach.
+Signals that indicate risk management could be improved, include:

-You are using in-house tools & spreadsheets.
+In-house tools and spreadsheets.

 In-house tools are typically built by IT departments.
 This poses several challenges to risk management.
 First, employee retention becomes vital to the continuity of the platform.
 If the employee who built the proprietary risk management system walks out the door, so does the intellectual property to run, maintain and upgrade the system.
 Second, technology and regulations evolve far more rapidly than most IT departments can keep pace against.
-Third, most IT departments are resource constrained by having to support all IT demands across an organisation.
+Third, most IT departments are resource constrained by having to support all IT demands across an organization.
 Fourth, manual management of risk in spreadsheets means slower, less accurate, siloed capturing of risk and hazards resulting in less effective mitigation actions and reporting.